The Ultimate Guide to House Sitting Jobs: Part 2 | The Best Website and a Stellar Profile

 Luxury Housesitting - The focus is on luxury houses around the world.
 Most sits are located in the United States and Europe.
 There are fewer listings here than most other house sitting platforms. $25 annual fee for house sitters and free for homeowners.

 Caretaker Gazette - This is the original house sitting platform (1987!) that pre-dates internet platforms.
 It was originally a newsletter of house sitting listings sent to subscribers through the mail.
-It’s a goodie, but an oldie that hasn’t kept up with modern web applications. $29.95 annual fee for a one year subscription to digital listings.
+It’s a goodie, but an oldie that hasn’t kept up with modern web applications. $29.95 annual fee for a one year subscription of their digital listings.
 (You can pay more for the traditional printed newsletter, or a combination of both print and digital.
 Also, the more years you subscribe to, the less per year you’ll pay.)

-Mindahome - Specific for house sitting jobs in Australia, this house sitting platform boasts it’s a personalized platform that’s run by a small group of caring people.
+Mindahome - Specific for house sitting jobs in Australia, this house sitting platform boasts a personalized platform that’s run by a small group of caring people.
 Filtering searches is limited, however the map view option is handy. $59 AUD annual fee for house sitters and free for homeowners.
 Plus, they have a US site now as well, and it’s just $10 for sitters!

 House Sit Mexico - This house sitting platform may only have a handful of active listings (accurate when we wrote this), but if you want to go to Mexico, it’s worth a look! $79 annual fee for house sitters and homeowners, as well as a combined membership.